 Letters to the Editor

 Letters to the Editor will be considered for publication if they are related to articles published in recent issues of the Journal of Hepatology.
-The length of a Letter to the Editor should not exceed 800 words.
+The maximum number of authors is 3 for a letter commenting on a published article without providing original data and 5 for a letter providing original data.
+Letters with a higher number of authors will be reclassified as original articles.
+The length of a Letter to the Editor should not exceed 800 words and can be subject to further editing by the Editors.
 A total number of 1 table or figure is allowed.
 References should not exceed a maximum of 10.

 PREPARING YOUR MANUSCRIPT